-The intent of the agency and tribal coordination is to solicit input early in the process regarding potential environmental, cultural, and archeological resources which could be impacted by the Proposed Action.
-Correspondence is provided in Appendix B. The following agencies and Native American Tribes were consulted during the preparation of this EA:
+The intent of the agency coordination is to solicit input early in the process regarding potential environmental, cultural, and archeological resources which could be impacted by the Proposed Action.
+Correspondence is provided in Appendix B. The following agencies were consulted during the preparation of this EA: